A Few of my Favourite ….. Interval ActivitiesComments Off on A Few of my Favourite ….. Interval Activities

 So I’ve decided to share some of my favourite activities (suitable for all levels – just adjust the content to suit) which I hope you will find useful.

 This blogpost deals with Interval activities.
-Keep a look out for the next “A Few of my Favourite…..”
+Keep a look out for my next “A Few of my Favourite…..”

-Teacher hands out laminated bingo cards (like the ones on the image above) with 9 interval names (if fewer interval names are known then intervals can be repeated on the card) on it and a whiteboard marker or 9 tokens to each student.
+You as the teachers – hands out laminated bingo cards (like the ones on the image above) with 9 interval names on it.
+(If fewer interval names are known then intervals can be repeated on the card).
+You also hand out a whiteboard marker or 9 tokens to each student.

 Students sing it back (on a neutral syllable).

-Class sings the interval again in solfa as teacher or student writes on the board to check.
+The class sings the interval again in solfa as you or a student writes on the board to check.

-To win BINGO a student must have any three across, down, or diagonally or for the longer version – all the rhythms – like regular BINGO.
+To win BINGO, your student must have any three across, down, or diagonally or for the longer version – all the rhythms – like regular BINGO.

 Requirements: Interval flashcards – one per student.
 There can be more than one card with the same interval name.
 Click on the image below for free printable interval flashcards.

-Students walk around as the teacher plays some music (I use this chance to play the work we are studying in the “Listening” part of the course).
+Students walk around as you play some music (I use this chance to play the work we are studying in the “Listening” part of the course).

-When the music stops they stand on a flashcard.
+When the music stops students stand on a flashcard.

-The teacher then sings or plays an interval from one of the flashcards.
+You then sing or play an interval from one of the flashcards.
 If a student is standing on the flashcard with the interval sung or played they sit down.
 If they are correct they stand to continue the game.
 If they are wrong then they are “out”.

-For example, if the teacher sings a Major 2nd, students would hold up two fingers.
+For example, if you sing a Major 2nd, students would hold up two fingers.
 They would hold three fingers pointing down for a minor 3rd and three fingers pointing up for a Major 3rd and so on.

-To correct, the class sing the interval on the neutral syllable and then label it i.e. “Maj-or 3rd”.
+To correct, the class sings the interval on the neutral syllable and then labels it i.e. “Maj-or 3rd”.